Tuition & Fees

 Note: Some types of applicants are exempt from having to accept their offer and/or pay the tuition deposit.
 See the list of exemptions»

-The tuition deposit can be paid in the UAlberta Launchpad via online banking or credit card. - Tuition fees
+The tuition deposit can be paid in the UAlberta Launchpad via online banking or credit card.

 Tuition fees are due by the fee deadline each semester (typically late September for Fall and late January for Winter).
-Note that you can avoid extra fees by paying for both Fall and Winter tuition in the fall.

 Tuition can be paid in Bear Tracks via online banking.